-- SECTION 1.
-This act shall be known, and may be cited, as the Success for Homeless Youth in Higher Education Act. - 3 SEC.
-2. Section 66025.9 of the Education Code is amended to 4 read: - 5 66025.9. (a) The California State University and each 6 community college district shall, and the University of California - 7 is requested to, with respect to each campus in their respective - 8 jurisdictions that administers a priority enrollment system, grant - 9 priority in that system for registration for enrollment to a foster - 10 youth or former foster youth or a homeless youth or former - 11 homeless youth.12 (b) For purposes - (b) For purposes of this section, "foster section:
+- 1 SECTION 1.
+This act shall be known, and may be cited, as the Success for Homeless Youth in Higher Education Act. - SEC.
+2. Section 66025.9 of the Education Code is amended to 4 read: - 66025.9. (a) The California State University and each community college district shall, and the University of California is requested to, with respect to each campus in their respective jurisdictions that administers a priority enrollment system, grant priority in that system for registration for enrollment to a foster youth or former foster youth or a homeless youth or former 10 homeless youth. - (b) For purposes of this section: - (1) "Foster youth" means a person who is currently in foster care, and "former foster youth" means a person who is an emancipated foster youth and who is 24 years of age or younger. - (2) (A) "Homeless" has the same meaning as defined in Section 16 17 725 of the federal McKinney-Vento Homeless Assistance Act (42 18 U.S.C.
+Sec.
+11434a), as it read on December 31, 2015. - 19 (B) "Homeless youth" means a person who is 24 years of age 20 or younger and who has been determined to be homeless at any 21 time during the current calendar year, and "former homeless youth"